ChetanaMJyothi/Resume_MiniProject.github.io/README.md

 # Resume_MiniProject.github.io
-Using HTML and CSS Only
+Using HTML and CSS Only.
 Portfolio Website with Parallax Effect